BINF-3101/lab9_comparative_genomics/README.md

 # LQ 7

-What was the total number of iterations used to search for your tree?
+What was the total "**Number of iterations**" used to search for your tree?

 &ensp;